 At the end of my volunteering in Tanzania I went back to the company and thanked all of the people who had sponsored me, showed them my photos and explained how the money raised was spent.
 Whilst fundraising is not easy, it is so worth it when you find a company willing to work with you, so do persevere!

 So that’s my story on how I managed to fundraise for my gap year.
-Now I’ll share with you some other excellent and simple fundraising ideas that we have experience of.
+Now I’ll share with you some other simple and easy fundraising ideas that we have experience of.
+Over the years, we’ve heard many fundraising success stories!

-Have an open mind with this and try lots of different things, there’s no harm in having fun whilst you fundraise!
-It is important to think outside the box if you are wanting to ask for sponsorship.
+Have an open mind with this and try lots of different things, if doing something you enjoy helps you raises funds, all the better!
+It is important to think outside the box if you are wanting to ask for sponsorship or putting on fundraising events.
 Perhaps there are lots of people in your area looking to fundraise for a volunteering trip.
 If you all approach the same sort of organisations with the same ideas, you are not going to get very far!

 Bank account and budget

-It’s also a good idea to set yourself a budget.
+It’s also a good idea to set yourself a budget and fundraising goal.
 Know how much money you are going to need to save for your volunteer trip including flights, project costs, insurance and spending money, then split this down into manageable weekly or monthly saving targets.

 This one is fairly self-explanatory and probably how most people fund raise for their volunteering trip.
 If you are looking to take a traditional gap year, we tend to find that January is usually a busy month for gappers to travel.
 This is because most people need to use the first part of their gap year to work and fundraise for what comes next.